For an Instant Mice Extermination Quote Call

 The Economic Significance of Rodents

-As pests, rodents compete with us for many different types of resources, damage our buildings and infrastructure, and threaten public heath
+As pests, rodents compete with us for many different types of resources, damage our buildings and infrastructure, and threaten public health

 Loss and Destruction of Food

 It has been repeatedly estimated that between one-fifth and one-third of the world’s food supply never reaches the table due to losses from rodents.
-In some parts of the world the entire crop grown for human consumption has been lost to rodents during outbreaks.
+In some parts of the world, the entire crop grown for human consumption has been lost to rodents during outbreaks.
 Rodents fecal matter and urine contaminate far more food than the rodent can consume.
-One rat for example, can consume one once (28 gram ) of food each evening.
+One rat, for example, can consume one ounce (28 gram ) of food each evening.
 A colony of 50 rats can consume 3 lbs. of food in one week.

 Damage To Buildings And Infrastructure

 In general, most of the damage inflicted by rodents to our buildings and items are in form of rodent gnawing and burrowing activities.
 The very word rodent originates from the French word rodere, meaning “to gnaw”.